 A third executive order extended a moratorium on evictions for homeowners with federally backed mortgages.
 “My Administration has taken bold steps to help renters and homeowners have safe and secure places to call home during the COVID-19 crisis.
 It is the policy of the United States to minimize, to the greatest extent possible, residential evictions and foreclosures during the ongoing COVID-19 national emergency.
 The Secretary of the Treasury and the Secretary of Housing and Urban Development shall identify any and all available Federal funds to provide temporary financial assistance to renters and homeowners who, as a result of the financial hardships caused by COVID-19, are struggling to meet their monthly rental or mortgage obligations“.

-The most notable Executive Order the president signed, extended federal unemployment payments to American families struggling with COVID-19-related job loss.
+The most notable Executive Order Trump signed, extended federal unemployment payments to American families struggling with COVID-19-related job loss.
 However, it reduced the $600 a week payment to $400.
 The President said the reason for the reduction in the amount was to ensure the cash didn’t act as a “disincentive” toward getting back to work.

 “I am hereby directing the Federal Emergency Management Agency (FEMA) to assist in providing benefits from the DRF, and am calling upon the States to use their CRF allocation, to bring continued financial relief to Americans who are suffering from unemployment due to the COVID-19 outbreak,” the Executive Order read.